Connect the client

 router.push('/');

-With these changes, your dapp should now allow users to create and send posts.
+With these changes, your dapp now allows users to create and send posts seamlessly.